MicrosoftDocs/power-platform/power-virtual-agents/guidance/Adaptive-Card-Add-feedback-for-every-response.md

 2. Under Advanced, select Generative answers.

-3. A new node, called Create generative answers will be added to your topic, and will open the Properties pane automatically.
+3. A new node, called Create generative answers, is added to your topic, and the Properties pane is automatically opened.

 4. Under Data Source  Public website add any public website, like https://learn.microsoft.com/